 Cell phone use inside the theatre, during performances, is prohibited.
 Please silence your devices.

 Our complimentary concierge service booth is located in the lobby of each venue.
 Our staff is happy to share more information about the performance, and are standing by to ensure your experience is a great one.
 Please stop by if you have a question, need a cough drop, or would like assistance.

 Outside of performances, our complimentary concierge services are available to all patrons through our Patron Services team.
 Please contact us if we can share insights to help ensure that your visit to Portland Opera is an excellent one.

 Our commitment to cultural equity continues to inform our audience policies and experiences.
 When we gather, it must be with respect and with care for the entire community.

 Let us be clear: there is no place for bigotry, discrimination, hate, harassment, or intolerance at Portland Opera.

-We believe that opera can unlock our hearts, and deepen our understanding of our shared human experience.
-We invite you to join us, and learn more about vision, mission, and values here.
+We invite you learn more about vision, mission, and values here.